GeniXCMS/genixcms-docs/docs/user-guide/category.md

 At the images, it shows two name.
 The top is **Main Category**, and The second is **Sub Category**.

-Appparently, the main category cannot be editted yet.
+Apparently, the main category cannot edited yet.